Analytical skills (With examples for career success)

 Can be used in a variety of scenarios: Understanding the basics of any problem so that you can come up with viable solutions is a key skill in many jobs, which makes it a transferable skill you can apply in nearly any role.
 Many industries make use of these skills, including customer service, education and marketing.

-Are necessary in specific industries: If you are looking for a job that is specific to analytics, such as a lab analyst or data analyst, you have to develop analytical thinking skills specific to your industry.
+Are necessary for specific industries: If you are looking for a job that is specific to analytics, such as a lab analyst or data analyst, you have to develop analytical thinking skills specific to your industry.
 While analytical thinking is a soft skill, analyst jobs will also require you to develop specific hard skills that relate to the position.
 This also applies to jobs with required technical knowledge, such as nursing, engineering, accounting, scientific research, architecture and computer programming.

 Promote effective decision-making: Solving problems through analytical thinking allows you to better make decisions in the future.
 You may be able to apply past analytical thinking to new or similar problems, which may increase your decision-making efficiency.